Einstein-Yang-Mills fields in conformally compact manifolds: Fredholmness for generalized Laplacians in the -calculus

-Usually, Fredholmness is a first step toward proving finer mapping properties like invertibility.
-In the case at hand, starting with Fredholmness we may re-run the argument above up to the penultimate step to conclude that the obstruction to $\prescript{g}{}{\Delta}$ being invertible lies in the non-triviality of $\ker \prescript{g}{}{\Delta}\big|_{L^2}$.
-To proceed we recall an useful result in this setting.
+is Fredholm, which is a first step toward proving finer mapping properties like invertibility.
+In the case at hand, we may proceed by appealing to the last assertion in Theorem \ref{norm:cond:t} to conclude that the obstruction to (\ref{lap:0:n}) being invertible lies in the non-triviality of $\ker \prescript{g}{}{\Delta}\big|_{L^2}$.
+We now recall an useful result in this setting.

 \begin{theorem} \cite{mazzeo1988hodge} If $(M,g)$ is ALH and $k<n/2$ then $\ker \prescript{g}{}{\Delta}^k\big|_{L^2}=H^k(\overline M,Y)$, where $\prescript{g}{}{\Delta}^k$ is the Hodge Laplacian acting on $k$-forms. \end{theorem}